l7mp/stunner/utils/stunnerd/README.md

 ## Configuration

-The below configuration will open a 4 STUNner listeners, two for unencrypted connections at UDP/3478 and TCP/3478, and two encrypted connections at TLS/TCP/3479 and DTLS/UDP/3479.
-The daemon will use `longterm` authentication, using a shared secret read from the environment variable `$STUNNER_SHARED_SECRET`.
-The relay address
+Using the below configuration, `stunnerd` will open 4 STUNner listeners: two for accepting unencrypted connections at UDP/3478 and TCP/3478, and two for encrypted connections at TLS/TCP/3479 and DTLS/UDP/3479.
+For easier debugging, the port for the transport relay connections opened by `stunnerd` will be taken from [10000:19999] for the UDP listener, [20000:29999] for the TCP listener, etc.  The daemon will use `longterm` authentication, with the shared secret read from the environment variable `$STUNNER_SHARED_SECRET` during initialization.
+The relay address is set to `$STUNNER_ADDR`.

 ``` yaml
 version: v1alpha1